-Group III Violations involving student use, possession or being under the influence of a controlled substance including alcohol, drugs, vape, unauthorized prescription medication, mood-altering or look-a-like chemicals will result in the following.
+Group III Violations involving student use, possession or being under the influence of a vaping device, e-cigarette, or any other paraphernalia of this kind will result in the following.

 First Offense:

 Option 1: 10 day suspension and/or hearing before the Board of Education.